 In determining whether each Director is able to devote sufficient time to discharge his or her duties as a director of the Company, the NC considers the attendance and contributions by each Director to and during meetings of the Board and relevant Board Committees and their personal capabilities are holistically assessed and taken into account.
-Based on attendance at Board and Board Committee meetings during the year, the NC is of the view that all the Directors were able to participate in a substantial number of meetings, devote sufficient time and attention to the affairs of the Company and adequately discharge their duties.
-The NC is therefore satisfied that during the year, where a Director had a significant number of other company board representations and/or other principal commitments, the Director was able to carry out and had been adequately carrying out his duties as a Director of the Company.
+Having regard to each Director's attendance record and degree of participation at Board and Board Committee meetings during the year, the NC is of the view that all the Directors were able to effectively discharge their duties to the Company by being able to participate in meetings, devote sufficient time and attention to the affairs of the Company and adequately discharge their duties.
+The NC is therefore satisfied that during the year, where a Director had a significant number of other company board representations and/or other principal commitments, the Director nevertheless was able to effectively carry out and had been adequately carrying out his or her duties as a Director of the Company.